nodejs/nodejs.org/ADDING_LEARN_PAGE.md

 authors: github_username, another_github_username
 ```

-Litle bit of explanation about the frontmatter:
+A little bit of explanation about the frontmatter:

 - `title`: The title of the article.
 This will be displayed as the title of the page.
-We recommend to use the same title as the navigation entry.
-How to enter entries for navigation is explained later in this document.
+We recommend that you use the same title as the navigation entry.
+How to enter navigation entries is explained later in this document.
-- `layout`: This must be set to `learn`.
-To keep the same style as the other Learn pages.
+- `layout`: This must be set so that the Learning page has the same style as the other Learning pages.
 - `authors`: A list of the GitHub usernames of the authors of the article.
-This is used to display the profile pictures of the authors on the page.
+This is used to display the authors' profile pictures on the page.
+The frontmatter must always have the_utilsatuer_name followed by `, ` the space is important.

 ### Modify the navigation

-The data of the navigation is store in `app/site/navigation.json`.
-To add a new entry to the navigation, you need to add a new object to the `sideNavigation.learn`.
+The data of the navigation is stored in app/site/navigation.json.
+To add a new entry to the navigation, you need to add a new object to the sideNavigation.learn.

 ```json
 {